-The Network and Security Management sequence of the Information Systems program is designed for students who are interested in focusing specifically on information systems security and telecommunications-related technologies and skills.
+The Network and Security Management sequence of the M.S. in Information Systems is designed for students who are interested in focusing specifically on information systems security and telecommunications-related technologies and skills.
 Most students choosing this sequence plan to pursue further studies in Information Systems, Information Systems Security, Network Security, or Telecommunications.
 They may work as a programmer-analyst or systems developer with systems security or networking focus, or as a project manager.

 A student applying to a master's program must:

 International students can learn more about specific application requirements by visiting the Office of Admissions.